1.0 OBJECT OF THE GAME

 NOTE: If a tournament official or third (3rd) party was not utilized, “the call” shall be left to the shooter without further discussion.

-“Calling your shots” is strictly for the purpose of SSR statistics (scoring) as 9-ball is not a “call pocket” game.
-Players are encouraged to score their own matches to ensure accuracy, however a third (3rd) party may be permitted by the League Operator.
+“Calling your shots” is strictly for the purpose of (scoring) as 9-ball is not a “call pocket” game.
+Players are encouraged to score their own matches to ensure accuracy, however a third (3rd) party is permitted.
 The scorer is charged to accurately record what actually took place on the pool table and may clarify with the shooter what the intention was whenever needed.
-I.E. If it is believed a player is purposely calling a pocket, however actually plays a safe, then a safety (S) shall be recorded.
-Likewise if a player calls a “safety” however fouls, then a foul (F) is recorded.
 A player always has the right to consult the Scorecard with the scorekeeper.
-Any disagreements shall be determined by the League Operator or an official UPA representative.
+Any disagreements shall be determined by a UPA representative.

 10.6 Advice vs. Rules Clarification

-The referee must NEVER give advice nor offer an opinion on points of play.
-Only when asked by either player for clarification of a rule will the referee then explain that specific rule to the best of his/her ability.
+The referee must never give advice nor offer an opinion on points of play.
+Only when asked for clarification of a rule will the referee then explain that specific rule.
 Any incorrect statement made by the referee will not protect a player from enforcement of the actual rule.
 When asked, the referee must tell either player the score, whether the cue ball is frozen to an object ball or rail, etc. If the referee sees that a foul is about to be committed by either player, he must say nothing until after the foul, since any warning before the foul would constitute “advice” from the referee.

 10.7 Prompting Official Warnings

-If either player has the opinion that the referee is failing to issue a mandatory “Official Warning,” he/she may remind the referee that such a warning is necessary.
+If either player has the opinion that the referee is failing to issue a mandatory “Official Warning,” they may remind the referee that such a warning is necessary.

 10.8 Calling Fouls

-The referee will call all fouls as soon as they occur and will inform the incoming player that he/she has ball in hand (see 10.3, Playing Without a Referee).
+The referee will call all fouls as soon as they occur and will inform the incoming player that they have ball in hand.

 10.9 Protesting Fouls

-If a player believes that the referee has failed to call a foul, he must protest to the referee before his/her opponent takes his/her next shot.
+If a player believes that the referee has failed to call a foul, he must protest to the referee before their opponent takes the next shot.
 If the player fails to do so, the foul is considered to have not occurred.

 10.10 Restoring Position